 - Investigation of malware and differences in behaviors

 - Reconnaissance steps

 What will you learn about?

-The student will have the experience of learning to execute several efficiency and detection tests in their lab environment, bringing the result of the defensive security analysis with an offensive mindset.
-The student will also perform types of attacks that are used in cybercrime and be able to take practical actions to identify these threats.
-They will understand how the Cyber Kill Chain works, learning Static and Dynamic Analysis, and executing your own attacks.
+You will have an opportunity to execute several efficiency and detection tests in their lab environment, bringing the result of the defensive security analysis with an offensive mindset.
+You will also perform types of attacks that are used in cybercrime and be able to take practical actions to identify these threats.
+Going through the course materials, you will understand how the Cyber Kill Chain works, learning Static and Dynamic Analysis, and executing your own attacks.

 Course general information:

 CPE POINTS: On completion you get a certificate granting you 18 CPE points.